 Guidelines from the Virginia Department of Human Resources for the use of Public Health Emergency Leave do not currently include childcare among permissible uses.
 Employees who must care for children while schools are closed and cannot work remotely should use University Time Off (University Staff) or the equivalent for classified staff.
-UVA offers benefits to assist with care for benefits-eligible employees who need temporary care and are looking into options for providing additional care options.
-We will provide updates about additional care options as they become available.

 My child’s school is closed or operating remotely to prevent the spread of COVID-19 and I am unable to work remotely.
 Does the University offer any kind of caregiving support?

 The University offers benefits to assist with care for benefits-eligible employees who need temporary care.

 In addition, UVAHR and the Provost’s Office have created Parent & Guardian Connections, a newsletter for UVA faculty, staff, and team members with school-aged children.
 The newsletter includes resources featuring education (school news, at-home learning tools, and childcare options), enrichment (extracurricular activities, programming, and creative projects), and engagement (community news, volunteer opportunities, and emotional support).